-Bulgarian Czar Ferdinand Coburg father.
-In late May and June 1941 he visited in the Muráň sons Czar Boris III. and Prince Kyril.
+Bulgarian Ex Czar Ferdinand I of Bulgaria.
+In late May and June 1941 he visited in the Muráň sons Czar Boris III of Bulgaria and Prince Kyril of Bugaria.
 Accompanied by Minister Chadžiev.
 On 29 May met with gratulans senior management of the State.
-In June 1941 leaked report from the environment Slovak embassy in Berlin that the Czar Boris and Prince Kyril negotiated by the Slovak Government, which he took on his throne in the Slovakia.
+In June 1941 leaked report from the environment Slovak embassy in Berlin that the Czar Boris III of Bulgaria and Prince Kyril of Bulgaria negotiated by the Slovak Government, which he took on his throne in the Slovakia.

 The Bulgarian Government\'s decision to establish diplomatic relations with the Slovak Republic informed on 05.08.1939 Slovak Ministry of Foreign Affairs of Bulgaria Consul General in Bratislava František Michera.
 On 10.01.1941 he took the office of the Bulgarian charge d\'affaires in Bratislava Dr. Konstantin Šišman.
 In June 1941 he swapped Stratiev Jordan, who was promoted to 05.08.1941 envoy.
 The first Slovak ambassador of the Slovak Republic in the Bulgarian Kingdom was Dr. Ján Spišiak.
 Was the Slovak ambassador in the Kingdom of Hungary, from November 1939 he was entrusted with the leadership of Slovak Embassy in Sofia.
 In the morning on 9 Dec.
 1939 Dr. Ján Spišiak adopted in Sofia Tsar Boris III in person who uploaded credentials.
 Slovak military attaché in Budapest and Sofia (based permanently in Budapest) was a close relative of the family Ondrejkovič Corps Major Alojz Androvič, which was also adopted by the Bulgarian Tsar Boris III.
 Military Attaché Major infantry Alojz Androvič received in December 1940 for the development of Bulgarian-Slovak relationship is distinguished Minister of National Defence Bulgarian Kingdom.
 Similar honored received Minister Plenipotentiary and Envoy Dr. Ján Spišiak.